 Introduction of Stefan Grießhammer| Our technical all-rounder

 Stefan Grießhammer is our technical all-rounder in our company.
-In this interview, he reveals the tasks he has already taken on in the company and what his area of responsibility is today.
+In the interview, he reveals which tasks he has already taken on in the company and what his area of responsibility is today.

-What does your career at Hörtig look like, Stefan?
+What does your professional career at Hörtig look like, Stefan?

 What were the highlights of your time with us?